-CHEM3112 - The Inorganic Chemistry of Biological Systems AND/OR CHEM3312 - Chemistry of Materials.
+CHEM3112 - The Inorganic Chemistry of Biological Systems.

 Experimental techniques used in the synthesis and characterization of inorganic compounds (X-ray diffraction, NMR, and electronic spectroscopy, etc.); Synthesis of super conductors; Synthesis of organometallic compounds and their use as catalysts; Synthesis of transition metal complexes and their use as mimics of enzymes; Quadruple M-M bonds: Preparation of chromium (II) acetate dimer.